Alfre Woodard: 1990s

-In 1991, Woodard starred in drama film Grand Canyon, directed by Lawrence Kasdan.
+In 1991, Woodard co-starred in drama film Grand Canyon, directed by Lawrence Kasdan.
 The film received generally positive reviews from critics and earned $40,991,329 at the box office.
 The next year, Woodard received major critical acclaim for her performance opposite Mary McDonnell in the drama film Passion Fish, written and directed by John Sayles.
 The film depicts the struggles of a recently paralyzed daytime soap opera star, and how her outlook is influenced by her nurse, Chantelle, a recovering drug addict played by Woodard.
 The Rolling Stones Peter Travers described her performance as "superb".
 She was a promising contender for an Academy Award for Best Supporting Actress category, but did not receive a nomination.
 However, she did receive her first Golden Globe Award nomination for Best Supporting Actress, and won an Independent Spirit Award for Best Supporting Female.
 In that same year, she had a comedic role in the fantasy film Heart and Souls opposite Robert Downey, Jr., for which she was nominated for a Saturn Award for Best Supporting Actress.

 Woodard starred opposite Danny Glover in the 1993 drama film Bopha! and had the leading role in 1994's semi-autobiographical film Crooklyn, written and directed by Spike Lee.
 Crooklyn received very positive reviews from critics.
 During the same period, Woodward also appeared in the films The Gun in Betty Lou's Handbag (1992), Rich in Love (1993), and Blue Chips (1994).
+She was considered for the role of Mia Wallace in Pulp Fiction (1994), which ultimately went to Uma Thurman.

 In 1995, she co-starred alongside Winona Ryder, Anne Bancroft, Ellen Burstyn, Kate Nelligan, and Maya Angelou in the female ensemble drama film How to Make an American Quilt, for which the entire cast was nominated for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
 In 1996, Woodard played Judge Miriam Shoat in the neo-noir crime film Primal Fear with Richard Gere and Edward Norton, as well as portraying Lily Sloane, Zefram Cochrane's assistant in the science fiction film Star Trek: First Contact.
 Her performance in the franchise film garnered wide critical acclaim.
 In 1998, she starred as an alcoholic single mother from Chicago forced to spend a summer with her uncle in Mississippi, in the critically acclaimed independent drama Down in the Delta directed by Maya Angelou, her How to Make an American Quilt co-star.
 For her powerful performance in the film, Woodard was nominated for an Independent Spirit Award for Best Female Lead.
 In 1999, Woodard had roles in two films: Mumford (alongside her Passion Fish co-star Mary McDonnell), and The Wishing Tree as lead character.